vatpac-technology/sops/docs/aerodromes/Cairns.md

     **CS ADC**: "HND151, Assigned heading Left 030, Runway 15, Cleared for Takeoff"
     **HND151**: "Left heading 030, Runway 15, Cleared for Takeoff, HNT151"

+The Standard Assignable level from CS ADC to CS TCU is the lower of `A060` or the `RFL`.
 #### Separation
 CS ADC shall notify Approach and Departure when:
 a) ADC is unable to visually separate traffic;
 b) When ADC is able to resume visually separating traffic.

 #### Missed Approach
 When weather conditions prevent the application of visual separation between a departure and a missed approach by ADC:
 a) ADC must advise TCU
 b) Approach must limit departure headings to the following: